AlexandreBrisebois/AlexandreBrisebois.github.io/_posts/2022-09-01-using-bose-soundtouch-as-an-alarm.md

 ---
-title:  "Using Bose SountTouch as an Alarm!"
+title:  "Using Bose SoundTouch as an Alarm!"
 excerpt: "The best way to wake the family in the morning."
 date:   2022-07-18 00:00:00 +0000
 categories: Serverless